 Just some of the health and safety programs that shared in the $50,000 fund include the Port Broughton Bowling Club and Crystal Brook’s Adelaide Square playground who will install sun shades and the Mid North Positive Mental Health facility in Crystal Brook will build a user friendly foot path.

-“There are some truly notable initiatives receiving funding that encourage health and safety awareness and we are proud to be able to support these programs,” said General Manager, Australia, Mr Lane Crockett.
+“There are some truly notable initiatives receiving funding that encourage health and safety awareness and Pacific Hydro is proud to be able to support these programs,” said Pacific Hydro’s General Manager, Australia, Mr Lane Crockett.